steven-moon/exo-cluster-scripts/README.md

 ## What is exo?

 [exo](https://github.com/exo-explore/exo) is an open-source framework that allows you to run your own AI cluster at home using everyday devices.
-It unifies your existing devices into one powerful GPU, enabling distributed inference across multiple machines.
+It enables distributed inference across multiple machines, turning your devices into one powerful AI cluster.

 Key features:
 - **Device Equality**: P2P architecture without master-worker hierarchy